Schneider Electric ConneXium Network Manager Software

 Summary

-Schneider Electric ConneXium Network Manager software contains vulnerabilities that allow unauthorized file access and privilege escalation.
-The software is used to configure and monitor administrable Schneider Electric devices including switches, routers, firewalls, ConneXium Wi-Fi devices, and third-party products.
-Exploitation could lead to sensitive data disclosure, privilege escalation via man-in-the-middle attacks, denial of service, and remote code execution on engineering workstations.
-The vulnerabilities are caused by improper file permissions (CWE-552) and insufficient input validation (CWE-20).
+Schneider Electric ConneXium Network Manager software contains vulnerabilities related to improper file permissions (CWE-552) and insufficient input validation (CWE-20).
+The software is used to configure and monitor administrable Schneider Electric devices including switches, routers, firewalls, ConneXium Wi-Fi devices, and products from various manufacturers.
+Exploitation could lead to sensitive data disclosure, privilege escalation through man-in-the-middle attacks, denial of service, and remote code execution on engineering workstations.

 What this means